Influence of the laser frequency drift in phase-sensitive optical time-domain reflectometry: Introduction

 \section{Introduction}

-Distributed vibration sensors based on the $\Phi$-OTDR technique are highly promising for remote control of long-distance objects such as bridges and pipelines \cite{Bao}.
-In contrast to conventional OTDR sensing devices, probing the optic fiber with a narrowband light source allows locating perturbations by their effect on the backscattering signals (see Fig.~\ref{fig:setup}), which are detected by taking into account their phases~\cite{Taylor,Park,Choi}.
-Last decades $\Phi$-OTDR based sensing systems attracted a significant deal of interest~\cite{Taylor,Martins,Choi,Park,Juarez,Martins2,Rao,Lu,Pnev}.
-Recent developments in manufacturing of fiber-optic components result in significant decrease of the production cost of such sensing devices.
+Distributed vibration sensors based on phase-sensitive optical time domain reflectometry are highly promising for remote monitoring of extended objects, such as bridges, roads, and pipelines~\cite{Bao2012}.
+In contrast to conventional OTDR sensors, a narrow-band probe signal makes it possible to detect perturbations based on their influence on the signals (Fig.~1), which are formed due to phases of backscattered waves~\cite{Taylor1993,Park1998,Choi2003}.
+In recent decades, $\Phi$-OTDR sensor systems have attracted a significant deal of interest~\cite{Taylor1993,Park1998,Choi2003,Juarez2005,Rao2009,Lu2010,Martins2013,Martins20132,Pnev2015,Alekseev2016,Nikitin2016,Alekseev2015}.
+Modern developments in production of fiber-optic components have reduced the production cost of such sensor systems significantly and increased their quality, which expands the range of their applications.

+The principle of operation of the system can be described by the example of the schematic shown in Fig.~\ref{fig:scheme}.
+The radiation from narrow-band source 1 is amplified to a desired power level in booster 2 and passes to the pulsed regime in acoustooptic modulator 3.
+Then it is fed to sensing fiber 5 via circulator 4.
+The backscattered radiation is first amplified in preamplifier 6.
+The spontaneous radiation is rejected by optical filter 7.
+Then the signal is recorded by photodetector 8, digitized by ADC 9, and processed by PC 10.
+A response of this system appears when the signal begins to intensely fluctuate in some stage with respect to its level during the recent time interval.

-However, phase-sensitive registration of backscattering light waves is possible only if the coherence length of the light source is not less than the pulse duration \cite{Taylor,Martins,Choi,Park,Juarez,Martins2,Rao,Lu}.
-This requirement makes light sources one of the most expensive part of sensors.
-In general, quality of sensing systems for remote monitoring of extended objects is determined by its ability to detect perturbations caused by an activity near the sensor fiber within a background, where this background is formed both by external noises ({\it e.g.}, seismic noises) and self-noises of the system.
-In order to maximize the rate of recognized ({\it i.e.}, detected and classified) perturbations, $\Phi$-OTDR based sensors have been studied throughout via numerical simulations \cite{Zhong,Alekseev,Liokumovich,Alekseev2,Alekseev3,Li,Pnev}.
+Phase optical time domain reflectometry is implemented only when the radiation source coherence length is not smaller than the pulse width~\cite{Taylor1993,Park1998,Choi2003}.
+Thus, the laser is the decisive component of the system.
+In general, the quality of sensor systems for remote monitoring of extended objects is determined by their ability to detect perturbations caused by some activity near the fiber against the background of both external noises (for example, seismic) and intrinsic noises of the system.
+To analyze their influence, Ph-OTDR sensors were also investigated based on numerical simulation~\cite{Pnev2015,Alekseev2011,Gabai2016,Alekseev2012,Li2014,Liokumovich2015,Zhong2014,Pnev20152}.